How to Check Your Checking Account Balance

 Reasons to monitor your checking account balance

-The answer to this question is different for everyone.
-Some people prefer to check their balance daily to stay on top of transactions and avoid overdrafts, while others find that a weekly or monthly check is right for their needs.
-It can be a good idea to check your balance before making large purchases, paying bills or transferring funds to ensure you have enough money available.
-Ultimately, the key is to monitor your balance as often as necessary to manage your finances and avoid unexpected fees.
+The frequency with which you should check your checking account balance depends on your circumstances.
+Some people may prefer to check their balance daily to stay on top of transactions and avoid overdrafts, while others find that a weekly or monthly check is right for their needs.
+It can also be a good idea to check your balance before making large purchases, paying bills or transferring funds to ensure you have enough money available.

-This article is for general educational purposes.
+Disclosure: This article is for general educational purposes.
 It is not intended to provide financial advice.
 It also is not intended to completely describe any Citi product or service.
 You should refer to the terms and conditions financial institutions provide for various products.

 Additional Resources